quantopian/qgrid/README.rst

 .. image:: https://beta.mybinder.org/badge.svg
     :target: https://beta.mybinder.org/v2/gh/quantopian/qgrid-notebooks/master?filepath=index.ipynb

-**Please Note:** You'll see a brief loading screen while a notebook server instance is being created for you in the cloud.
-This shouldn't take more than a minute, and usually completes in under 10 seconds.
+*You'll see a brief loading screen while a notebook server is being created for you in the cloud.
+This shouldn't take more than a minute, and usually completes in under 10 seconds.*

 API Documentation
 -----------------